molily/molily.de/_posts/2020-11-21-testing-angular.md

 First, `ng test` uses Webpack to compile your code into a JavaScript bundle.
 The entry point for the bundle is `src/test.ts`.
 This file initializes the Angular testing environment – the `TestBed` – and then imports all files in the directory tree that match the pattern `.spec.ts`.

 You might be familiar with the entry point for the application, `src/main.ts`.
 This file also initializes Angular, but then it typically bootstraps (loads and starts) the `AppModule`.
-The `AppModule` imports other Modules, Components, Services etc. This way, the bundler finds all parts of the application.
+The `AppModule` imports other Modules, Components, Services, etc. This way, the bundler finds all parts of the application.

 The test bundle works differently.
 It does not start with one Module and walks through all its dependencies.
 It merely imports all files whose name ends with `.spec.ts`.